kintone/js-sdk/packages/data-loader/README.md

 #### Options

-Some options use enviroment variables starting `KINTONE_` as default values.
+Some options use environment variables starting `KINTONE_` as default values.

 ```
 Options: